Skip to main content

 From a small accordion shop in Little Italy to one of Montreal's most beloved music schools — this is the story of a family legacy that refused to fade.

-The sales team included gifted musicians who regularly performed for customers, creating a warm, welcoming atmosphere.
-The store hosted workshops and meet-and-greets with renowned guest artists — captivating customers and staff alike, and leaving behind signed instruments and memorabilia.
+The sales team was made up of musicians who performed for customers, turning the showroom into a kind of impromptu venue.
+The store hosted workshops and meet-and-greets with renowned guest artists, who signed instruments and memorabilia for staff and customers alike.

 It was more than a store — it was an institution.